adlnet/xAPI-Spec/xAPI-Data.md

 <a name="#interactionComponentLists"/>

-Depending on Interaction Type, Interaction Activities can take additional properties, each containing a list of interaction components.
-These additional properties are called ‘interaction component lists’.
+Depending on interactionType, Interaction Activities can take additional properties, each containing a list of interaction components.
+These additional properties are called "interaction component lists".
 The following table shows the supported interaction component list(s) for an Interaction Activity with the given interactionType.

 <table>